 Udaipur- The Paradise

 Udaipur, a romantic getaway, the city of lakes and many more names which gives this place a uniqueness among other places in Rajasthan.
 Maharana Udai Singh II of the Sisodia clan founded this city in 1559.
 He made it his capital state and it was also one of the princely states during the British era.
 The forts, temples and gardens are full of tales of the luxurious lives of Mewar dynasty.
 In midst of Aravali range, surrounded by major cities and connected to Gujarat, makes this city quite accessible.
-You have also seen this places in bits in many of the movies not only in Bollywood but in Hollywood as well.
+You have also seen these places in bits in many of the movies not only in Bollywood but in Hollywood as well.

 When I and my friends planned for this place for the first time, we were sceptical about it.
 February was the peak time.
 Since we have already been to many cities of Rajasthan, we did not want to go for forts again.
 According to our holidays and budget, Udaipur was the best fit.